-Everyone starts as a Level 1 human with no class.
-(Heh, heh.)
+Everyone starts as a Level 1 character with no class.
+(We never get tired of that joke.)

 Look at your initial eight cards.
-If you have any Race or Class cards, you may (if you like) play one of each type by placing it in front of you.
+If you have any Class cards, you may (if you like) play one by placing it in front of you.
 If you have any usable Items (p.
-5), you may play them by placing them in front of you.
+4), you may play them by placing them in front of you.
 If you have any doubt about whether you should play a card, you could read below, or you could just charge ahead and do it.